Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Problem Formulation and Analyses

 \subsection{Problem Analyses}

 Based on the HAGCCS and the optimization sub-objectives, problem (P1) exhibits the following characteristics. \textit{Firstly}, problem (P1) exhibits strong dynamic and stochastic characteristics.
-Specifically, the energy consumption magnitude of sensors varies randomly, thereby making the current overall network sensor energy consumption level unpredictable, thus demonstrating strong dynamic properties.
-Moreover, the uncertainty in travel distances of the AAV and SV results in their energy consumption being stochastic as well. \textit{Secondly}, this problem involves both long-term and short-term optimization objectives.
-Specifically, the long-term objective is to maximize the WRSN lifetime, while the short-term objective is to minimize the energy consumption of the AAV and SV within each time slot.
+Specifically, the energy consumption magnitude of sensors varies randomly, thereby making the current overall network sensor energy consumption level unpredictable, which makes it challenging to dynamically capture critical state features, thus demonstrating strong dynamic properties.
+Moreover, given the limited energy budgets carried by the AAV and SV, the uncertainty in their travel distances makes their energy consumption stochastic, thereby reducing the energy available for charging the WRSN. \textit{Secondly}, this problem involves both long-term and short-term optimization objectives.
+In particular, the long-term objective is to maximize the WRSN lifetime, while the short-term objective is to minimize the energy consumption of the AAV and SV within each time slot.
 Therefore, during the optimization process, we should consider both the current and long-term interests. \textit{Finally}, since the AAV is an energy-sensitive system that requires real-time decision-making during flight operation, the solution used to solve this problem should satisfy real-time computational requirements.

-Accordingly, the problem (P1) exhibits dynamic characteristics, long-term slot properties, and real-time decision-making requirements.
+Accordingly, the multi-objective optimization problem (P1) exhibits dynamic characteristics, long-term slot properties, and real-time decision-making requirements.
 Thus, conventional optimization methods or evolutionary computation algorithms are unsuitable for this problem.
 Specifically, conventional optimization methods typically rely on a known and fixed environment model~\cite{He2013}.
 Even if heuristic or evolutionary algorithms are used, they are often predefined or require a considerable amount of time to run, which prevents real-time adjustments in practical applications~\cite{Shu2016}.
 Moreover, these methods generally focus on immediate optimization and struggle to balance both current and long-term benefits.
 Though conventional methods may maximize short-term gains, they overlook the sustainability of long-term network performance and stability.
+Furthermore, due to the limited computing capability of their onboard devices and the constrained energy budgets of the AAV and SV, Pareto-based methods, which require high computational overhead to compute a set of nondominated solutions, are not suitable for solving this multi-objective problem.
+Therefore, a faster and more energy-efficient approach that better aligns with the goal of extending the WRSN lifetime is needed to solve problem (P1).

 Accordingly, we adopt the advantageous DRL to address the considered problem.
 Specifically, DRL enables adaptive decision-making in dynamic environments and optimizes long-term network performance by learning from real-time feedback, thereby making it well-suited for problem (P1) in HAGCCS.